Pu-erh Aged Tea - Cert. Organic - 100gr

-The second pass is for drink, and the tea leaves’ soaking time should be 0 to 20 seconds!
+The second pass is for the drink, and the tea leaves’ soaking time should be 0 to 20 seconds!

 The time of the third pass is a little longer than the second pass.
 It needs 30 to 40 seconds and so on.
-The weaker of the tea water, the longer of the tea leaves’ soaking time.
+The weaker of the tea water, the length of the tea leaves’ soaking time.

 1. Put about 5g of Pu’er tea into the filter cup (covering with cup bottom and a little higher).

 2. Pour the boiled water into the filter cup, drowning the tea leaves.

 3. A moment later, take out the filter cup, discarding the tea water of the first pass.

 4. Pour the boiled water again, drowning the tea leaves.
 Cover the cup lid, keeping for about 20 seconds.

 5. Open the cup lid and invert it, and take out the filter cup, dripping tea extraction slightly; then put it into the cup lid.

 6. All right, a cup of Pu’er tea with incense, thick and mild is Ok.

 7. Don’t forget the tea leaves in the filter bowl after you enjoy the tea.
 Don't throw it away.
 Pu’er tea could be poured for many times.
 After drinking the tea of the first pass, you can put the filter cup back into the teacup.
 Then inject the water again, and cover it.